-I am constant, unthinkable, non-conjecturable, originless, invulnerable, limbless, soundless, formless, secondless, tasteless, flavorless, beginingless, immortal, imperishable, sexless, partless, lifeless, incomprehensible, inartificial, not graspable, not demonstrable, bodiless, eyeless, invisible, speechless, casteless, indivisible, lightless, unborn, changeless, subtle, motionless, unqualified, illusionless, unseen, unheard, airless, ether-less, unborn, non-functioning, non-dual, not-affected, inertia-less, length-less, non-ailing, indistinct, bliss, desire-less, non-doer, peerless, unalterable, beyond the range of speech and mind, devoid of ignorance, sorrow-less, doubt-less, anger-less, Atma-chaitanya (self-consciousness).
+I am constant, unthinkable, non-conjecturable, originless, invulnerable, limbless, soundless, formless, second-less, tasteless, flavorless, beginningless, immortal, imperishable, sexless, partless, lifeless, incomprehensible, inartificial, not graspable, not demonstrable, bodiless, eyeless, invisible, speechless, casteless, indivisible, lightless, unborn, changeless, subtle, motionless, unqualified, illusionless, unseen, unheard, airless, ether-less, unborn, non-functioning, non-dual, not-affected, inertia-less, length-less, non-ailing, indistinct, bliss, desire-less, non-doer, peerless, unalterable, beyond the range of speech and mind, devoid of ignorance, sorrow-less, doubt-less, anger-less, Atma-Chaitanya (self-consciousness).

 I am the form of nectar of Bliss.
 I take the seat in Atman.
 I am the Iswara.
 I am the Isana.
 I am the adorable Supreme Being.
 I am the Supreme Will.
 I am the Supreme Consciousness.
 I am higher than any other thing.
 I am the controller of all actions and senses.
 I am the absolute, I am the rescuer.
 I am radiant.
 I am beyond the reach of darkness.
 I am ancient.
 I am a celebrity of celebrities.
 I am the witness of lethargy.
 I am divine.
 I am God.
 I am inactive.
 I am obscure.
 I am devoid of greed, sense organs, desire, parts, and qualities.